wttech/cogboard/cogboard-webapp/src/components/widgets/types/LogViewerWidget/LogsViewer.md

 - `searchFilter` - state of searchbox highlight (not to be confused with state of searchbox input)
 - `template` - log template (array of column names, does not include `type` and `date`)

+## index

+- `newLogs` - logs delivered through knotx, new every iteration
+- `storedLogs` - all logs in app; first iteration of logs is delivered through rest api, then appends logs from `newLogs`

 ## Toolbar

 ### SearchInput